 How to Use it: Apply to your face, neck and chest area with a wide brush.
 It takes about five minutes to completely dry.
 Leave on for about 10 minutes before washing off with lukewarm water.

 Variations: Mix honey or yogurt to the green-tea powder for added moisture.
 Additionally, if you have regular green tea on hand, you can make a mask using that too.
-Take the green tea out of a tea bags and mix with honey and a little baking soda.
-This mask is also said to help clear up acne.
+Take the green tea out of a tea bag and mix with honey and a little baking soda.
+This mask is also claimed to help clear up acne.

 Noticeable Results: Your skin should be quite smooth after this treatment.
 Consider using this mask as a spot treatment for breakouts, especially if you're on the sensitive side.
 You could even apply the mask on your pimples before bed and rinse off in the morning.